jessehorne/resolute/README.md

 # Overview

-Rësolute was started as a learning project to further my skills and understanding of secure and scalable communications systems.
+Rësolute started as a learning project to further my skills and understanding of secure and scalable communications systems.
 The project is not yet secure.
 I am first focusing on building out the core chat functionality.

 In the future, I will be integrating E2EE, a solution(s) to forward secrecy, message padding and so on, to address security/privacy concerns.
 There is a lot of work to do.